gpuweb/WSL/Spec/source/index.rst

 To check that a ternary conditional is well-typed:

 #.
 Check that its condition is well-typed and of type bool
 #.
+Check that if one of its branches is the null literal then the other is not
+#.
 Check that both of its branches are well-typed
 #.
 Check that the types of its branches are both right-value types and the same
 #.
 Check that this same type is neither a pointer type nor an array reference type.